lorenzodbr/word-automata/README.md

 ![Apache Maven](https://img.shields.io/badge/Apache%20Maven-C71A36?style=for-the-badge&logo=Apache%20Maven&logoColor=white)

 > Final project for my Software Engineering course @ UniVR &mdash; A.Y.
 2023/2024.
-A simple documentation (written in italian) can be found [here](https://github.com/lorenzodbr/word-automata-doc), but you can also find the ``javadoc`` (written in english) in this repository.
+A simple documentation (written in Italian) can be found [here](https://github.com/lorenzodbr/word-automata-doc).
+An English version of ``javadoc`` is also included in this repository.

 ## Description